sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ibm.rst

 The object-specific properties are defined in the ``object<N>`` dictionary.
 The following table summarizes the mandatory entries that are required for each object when the `bodyMotion` flag is set to *static*.
-For non-static body motion, additional entries are required, which are summarized in the table below.
+For non-static body motion, additional entries are required, which are summarized below in table :ref:`non-static-ibm-subsubsubsection`.

 Static IBM
 ----------